Bad Diabetic Club

 🎧 Listen now on YouTube, Spotify, Apple Podcasts & all major platforms

-Disclaimer: This podcast is for educational and informational purposes only.
+Disclaimer: This podcast is for educational and informational purposes only and should not be considered medical advice.
 Always consult your healthcare provider before making changes to your treatment or medication.

 Disclaimer